 The .NET component supports a subset of the the above, it does NOT support Swiss Post or SICI/SISAC codes at this time.

-May be licensed for 1D, 2D or both barcode types, in each case either as a single computer product or as a developer version which permits Royalty-free distribution of the components for up to 10,000 distributions.
+May be licensed for 1D, 2D or both barcode types, in each case either as a single PC product or as a developer/server version which permits Royalty-free distribution of the components for up to 10,000 distributions.

-Requires Microsoft Windows Vista/Windows 7/8/10.
+Requires Microsoft Windows 7/8/10 or Windows Server 2008 or later.
 To obtain printed barcodes a Windows compatible printer capable for printing the fonts is required.
 One of the tools provided must be used for conversion of data into a barcode.

 C++ and C# sample code included is designed for use with Visual